 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There was one sample missing from each of the sites in the region.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There was one sample missing from each of Brecon, Newport Nash and Ponthir, and two samples missing from Llanfoist.
+Access issues at Newport Nash between 20 September - 18 October resulted in some missing samples causing a break in the series for that site.